discoproject/disco/doc/py/core.rst

      * *required_modules* - is a list of additional modules (module names) which are required by job functions.
 Modules listed here are imported to the functions' namespace.

+     * *status_interval* - print out "K items mapped / reduced" for
+       every Nth item.
+By default 100000.
+Setting the value to 0 disables messages.

+       Increase this value, or set it to zero, if you get "Message rate limit exceeded" error due to system messages.
+This might happen if your map / reduce task is really fast.
+Decrease the value if you want to follow your task in more real-time or you don't have many data items.

     .. attribute:: Job.name